Phase IIB Competing Renewal Awards

 This renewal grant should allow small businesses to get to a stage where interest and investment by third parties is more likely.
 Such products include, but are not limited to biological products, devices, drugs, medical implants, etc. related to the mission of the NIDDK.
 The previously funded Phase II SBIR/STTR grant need not have been submitted in response to a particular solicitation, as long as the research is appropriate to the purpose of this solicitation.
 Budgets up to $1,000,000 total costs per year and time periods up to 3 years may be requested.
 Contact NIDDK staff for more information.

-The NIH CAP is a specialized technical assistance program for SBIR/STTR Phase II awardees.
-CAP is designed to help promising small life science companies develop their commercial businesses and transition their SBIR/STTR - developed technologies into the marketplace.
-It is a 3-9 month program of training workshops, individual mentoring and consulting sessions, and public events in which companies present their technologies to the biomedical and biotechnology investment communities, potential strategic partners, and licensees.
+The NIH SBIR/STTR Commercialization Assistance Program is a specialized technical assistance program for SBIR/STTR Phase II awardees.
+The CAP is designed to help promising small life science and healthcare companies develop their commercial businesses and transition their SBIR/STTR-developed technologies into the marketplace.
+It is a 9-month program, consisting of training workshops, individual mentoring and consulting sessions, and public events in which companies present their technologies to the biomedical and biotechnology investment communities, potential strategic partners, and licensees.
 The program begins each fall.

-The SBIR Niche Assessment Program was created to provide market analysis and suggest a commercialization strategy that includes tasking, and a schedule for implementation.
-NIH has contracted with Foresight Science and Technology to perform Technology Niche Analyses (TNA™) for 150 NIH SBIR Phase I awardees who received awards in fiscal years 2013 and 2014.
+The NIH SBIR/STTR Niche Assessment Program was created to provide SBIR/STTR Phase I awardees with market analysis and suggest a commercialization strategy that includes tasking, and a schedule for implementation.
+NIH has contracted with Foresight Science and Technology to perform Technology Niche Analyses (TNA™) for 136 NIH SBIR/STTR Phase I awardees funded in fiscal year 2014.
 The TNA™ will assess potential uses of the technology and result in a report that addresses the end-user needs, competing technologies and products, the competitive advantage of the technology, key competitors, potential customers and commercialization partners.
+This program was announced in the fall and is available on first come, first served basis.